November 12, 2003

 Told of a kid recently named "Zeypher"; it means, "gentle wind".

 My sister wanted her baby to have a name that was different.
 Poor kid.
 Ended up giving her a first name they completely made up, a middle name that appeared in a name book, but that I'd never heard of, and thankfully, a second middle name of Elisabeth.
-Kid's almost 3 months old and I still can't get used to saying her first name. *sigh*
+Kid's almost 3 months old and I still can't get used to saying her first name. *sigh*Posted by: shell on November 13, 2003 09:26 AM

 I am proud to have a weird first name, "Johannes".